1Czerwony/rust-sorting-visualizer/README.md

 # rust-sorting-visualizer
-visualizer for sorting algorithms made in rust with sdl2
+visualizer for sorting algorithms made with rust using sdl2 crate